blekenbleu/blekenbleu.github.io/Arduino/index.md

 STM32duino for Blue Pill expects a USB HID bootloader,
 which gets launched by Blue Pill's ROM bootloader,
-then that USB HID bootloader installs sketches above it in flash.
+then Arduino uses that USB HID bootloader to install sketches above it in flash.

 A clone ST-LINK V2 costs no more than a USB COM dongle,
 connects to dedicated [SWD pins](#blue-pill-swd-pins-for-st-link) on e.g. Black or Blue Pills for code load and debug.